kaist-dmlab/LetsPic-DL/README.md

 ## 3. How to run
 	1. Click 'Create Group/Join Group' button to create the group(Group Owner).
 	2. Click the same button to  join the group(the other users).
-	2. Clicks the 'Start Finetuning' button to finetune MobileNets model.
+	2. Click 'Start Finetuning' button to finetune MobileNets model.

 ## 4. Data Sets
 | Name           | Content  |  # Categories  |# Photos |